rtvalluri/sitepool/README.md

-I am planning to keep all useful wesites for learning different technologies, in this repository.
+This repo is maintained for keeping useful urls for different web technologies.
 For more details visit http://rtvalluri.github.io/sitepool